 - Attach the RV to shore power.

-- Have the motor home engine running.

-- Turn on the generator.
+Have the motorhome engine running. - ☐ Turn on the generator.

-Extending/retracting the room:
+Extending/retracting the room

-- Engine or generator must be running, or plugged into shore 1. power. - 2.
-Transmission must be in park or neutral (if applicable). - Set the parking brake and level the unit.
-3. - 4.
-Remove transit bars (if so equipped) if extending the room; install if retracting.
+- Engine or generator must be running, or plugged into shore power. - 2.
+Transmission must be in park or neutral (if applicable). - 3.
+Set the parking brake and level the unit. - 4.
+Remove transit bars (if so equipped) if extending the room; install if retracting. - 5.
+Turn ON the on/off switch or key.